-Over the next few years, Bob Plotnick, the new CSDE Director following Pete Guest, was appointed chair of an interdepartmental search committee for three senior CSDE faculty positions.
+Bob Plotnick also took the lead in implementing the expansion of the CSDE as chair of an interdepartmental search committee for three senior CSDE faculty positions.
 Because there was some push-back from other social science departments over this initiative (partially directed at me), I decided to remove myself from direct involvement in reviewing candidates and the hiring decisions.
 Fortuitously, I was on leave during the 1998-99 academic year at the Russell Sage Foundation in New York and was not involved in the recruitment of hiring for the three CSDE positions.

+The CSDE faculty recruitment initiative was enormously successful.
 Each of the final candidates came with an academic spouse, there were actually six new faculty appointments created by the CSDE hiring initiative.
 Two of the spouses also had interests in demography, so there were five new CSDE faculty affiliates: Darryl Holman, Kathleen O'Connor, Mark Ellis, Martina Morris, and Mark Hancock.
-A couple of years later, the UW Department of Sociology hired Stew Tolnay, a distinguished social demographer for the unfilled position that had been committed in 1995.
-Then, a few years later, Sara Curran and Kyle Crowder, senior social demographers, were also hired for positions that were somewhat connected to my presence.
+A couple of years later, the UW Department of Sociology hired Stew Tolnay, a distinguished social demographer for the unfilled position that had been committed in 1995 when I became Sociology chair.
+Some years later, Sara Curran and Kyle Crowder, senior social demographers, were also hired for initiatives that were a legacy of the CSDE hiring initiative.

-With this stable of powerhouse researchers, CSDE finally achieved its potential that I could only have dreamed about.
-In the early 2000s, CSDE was awarded a NICHD Population Research Center, which has been renewed multiple times.
+It would have been nice if this hiring initiative had occurred earlier, and CSDE had a deeper bench of active researchers to support our quest for NICHD funding in the early 1990s.
+But, with the addition of this group of powerhouse researchers in the late 1990s, CSDE was finally able to achieve its potential as one of the top population research centers in the United States.
+A couple of years later, Bob Plotnick and CSDE associate director Martina Morris took the lead in preparing successful applications for center and training grants from NICHD.
+The NICHD center grant funded a much larger support staff and services for CSDE faculty affiliates.
 In addition to the traditional strength in the social sciences, CSDE has become a university wide center of excellence in demographic and health training and research.
 Along with its sister center, the Center for Statistics and the Social Sciences (CSSS), founded by CSDE affiliate Adrian Raferty, CSDE trains UW graduate students to be the forefront of demographic and statistical modeling.
 At present, CSDE has 209 faculty and research affiliates, 65 graduate student trainees, and 19 support staff.
-I am not sufficiently knowledgeable to write a history of CSDE over the last 25 years, but I hope that those who created it will do so.